jdelic/authserver/README.rst

 ====================  ========================================================
 Variable              Description
 ====================  ========================================================
-VAULT_CA              The CA to use to validate that we're talking to the
+VAULT_CA              Pinned CA to use to validate that we're talking to the
                       right Vault.
 VAULT_DATABASE_PATH   The key path to read from Vault to get database
                       credentials for a full access role.
 DATABASE_PARENTROLE   The role that authserver should "sudo" into (via
-                      ``SET ROLE``) after connecting to the database, i.e. the primary access role.
+                      ``SET ROLE``) after connecting to the database, i.e. the primary access role (only used with Vault).
-DATABASE_NAME         The name of the database to connect to.
+DATABASE_NAME         The name of the database to connect to (only used with
+                      Vault).
 SPAPI_DBUSERS         A comma-separated list of database users which are being
                       granted access to the stored procedure API in migration ``0003_opensmtpd_access``.
 DATABASE_URL          When client SSL certificates or usernames and passwords
-                      are used to connect to the database instead of Vault, then this URL (parsed by dj-database-url) is used to connect.
+                      are used to connect to the database instead of Vault, then this URL (parsed by dj-database-url) is used to connect (only used without Vault).
 ====================  ========================================================